 A Prison Ship is a penitentiary, correctional facility, or jail that moves under its own power.
 Often featured to highlight the questionable practices of villains, the heroics of protagonist, a setting in itself, or just to move the story along.
 It's also an easy way to set up The Alcatraz

 ; in the middle of the ocean or IN SPACE!

 For the purposes of this trope there are two types of Prison Ship:

 - the Prison Transport: often hijacked, this humble vessel is either designed or modified to transport prisoners, not hold them permanently.
-The transport in Pitch Black is not a example as it had only one prisoner strapped in, the rest of the occupants were paying passengers.
+The transport in Pitch Black is not an example as it had only one prisoner strapped in; the rest of the occupants were paying passengers.
 Conversely the prison transport in the Lexx miniseries would count because his divine shadow is just that thorough.

 - The Jail: often a setting in and of itself this vessel is usually purpose built to hold prisoners permanently (often for unscrupulous deeds outside of jurisdiction) needs things like guard stations, plumbing, cafeteria, life-support, or stasis pods to function.

 Not to be confused with Shipping

 Anime and Manga